5 of the Best 55 Plus Communities in Florida

 The Villages

 The Villages, unprecedented in size and scope, is an immense Florida 55+ community with lifestyle options for almost any price point.
-Comprised of over 70,000 homes, The Villages area covers 57 square miles and is the largest senior living community in the state, with 50 golf courses and 230 pickleball courts on the property.
-This development even boasts its own hospital, operated in partnership with the University of Florida.
+Comprised of over 70,000 homes, this enormous development covers 57 square miles.
+The largest senior living community in the state, it boasts 50 golf courses and 230 pickleball courts on the property.
+This development even hosts its own hospital, operated in partnership with the University of Florida.

-With ample retail and dining, residents needn’t leave community gates to access restaurants, small shops, and national chains like Target and Publix.
+With ample retail and dining, residents don’t have to leave the neighborhood to access restaurants, small shops, and national chains like Target and Publix.
 In addition, many stages of senior care are available here, from independent and assisted living to memory care and skilled nursing units.
 For those who want access to senior living and an amenities-packed lifestyle without a property to look after, The Lofts apartments are also a rentable on-site option.

 Location: Central Florida, 45 miles northwest of Orlando and 75 miles northeast of Tampa